 The Daisy Award

 The DAISY (Diseases Attacking the Immune System) Award is an international recognition program that honors and celebrates the skillful, compassionate care nurses provide every day.
 The DAISY Foundation was established by the family of J. Patrick Barnes after he died from complications of the auto-immune disease ITP in 1999.
 During his hospitalization, they deeply appreciated the care and compassion shown to Patrick and his entire family.
-When he died, they felt compelled to say “thank you” too nurses in a very public way.
+When he died, they felt compelled to say “thank you” to nurses in a very public way.
 To learn more, visit DAISYFoundation.org Please say thank you by sharing your story of how a nurse made a difference you will never forget!

-Fall 2020 DAISY Award Honoree: Marian Martin, R.N.
+DAISY Award Honoree: Kiana Fosness, R.N.